 The Board of Examiners (BoE) sees to the execution of the Rules and Regulations for the Bachelor's Brain Science examination and its parts, taking into account the Act and the EER concerning the organisation and scope of the examinations of the Brain Science study programme of FPN, FHML and FSE.
-The Board of Examiners will appoint examiners to conduct the examinations.
-In particular cases, the Board of Examiners can annul decisions taken by the examiners, when, e.g., a student has not complied with the admission requirements for a part of the examination which the student has taken.
+The BoE will appoint examiners to conduct exams.
+In particular cases, the BoE can annul decisions taken by the examiners, when, e.g., a student has not complied with the admission requirements for a part of the exam which the student has taken, or in case irregularities have occured.

-Article 3.1 Appointment and composition of the Board of Examiners
+Article 3.1 Appointment and composition of the BoE

-- 1. The dean of FPN installs the Board of Examiners and appoints its members based on their expertise in the field of the degree programme, legal tasks, assessment and examination. - 2.
-The Board of Examiners is led by the chair. - 3.
-The composition of the Board of Examiners is such that it reflects the programme as well as possible. - 4.
-The Board of Examiners is supported by the secretary.
+- 1. The dean of FPN installs the BoE and appoints its members based on their expertise in the field of the degree programme, legal tasks, assessment and examination. - 2.
+The BoE is led by the chair. - 3.
+The composition of the BoE is such that it reflects the programme as well as possible. - 4.
+The BoE is supported by the secretary.

-Article 3.2 Working method of the Board of Examiners
+Article 3.2 Working method of the BoE

-- 1. The Board of Examiners meets every month with the full committee. - 2.
+- 1. The BoE meets every month with the full committee. - 2.
 The chair and secretary are in charge of the daily management.
 They meet frequently to discuss non-standard requests, appeals, the topics and the agenda of the plenary meeting, and any other relevant business that comes up. - 3.
-The meetings of the Board of Examiners are not public due to the confidential nature of matters discussed. - 4.
-In the event that a request or complaint submitted to the Board of Examiners involves an examiner who is a member of the Board of Examiners, the respective examiner will abstain from deciding on the request or complaint as stated in art.

-7.12b (4) of the WHW.
+The meetings of the BoE are not public due to the condifential nature of matters discussed. - 4.
+In the event that a request or complaint submitted to the BoE involves an examiner who is a member of the BoE, the respective examiner will abstain from deciding on the request or complaint as stated in art.
+7.12b (4) of the WHW. - 5.
+The BoE may delegate clearly define duties (e.g. to committees or subcommittees).

-- 5. The Board of Examiners may delegate clearly defined duties (e.g. to committees or subcommittees). - 6.
-The secretary to the Board of Examiners take standard decisions based on the EER, the R&R and/or the jurisprudence of the Board of Examiners.
-Non-standard requests are discussed during the weekly meetings with the chair. - 7.
+- 6. The secretary of the Boe takes standard decisions based on the EER, the R&R an/or the jurisprudence of the BoE.
+Non-standard requests are discussed during the regular meetings with the chair. - 7.
 Only complete and correctly submitted requests and complaints will be processed. - 8.
-The Board of Examiners decides upon a request or complaint within 20 working days after the request or complaint was submitted.
+The BoE decides upon a request or complaint within 20 working days after the request or complaint was submitted.
 In special circumstances this term can be extended by another 20 working days.